hyperledger-archives/caliper/doc/Architecture.md

   * **callback** : specifies the user defined module used in this test round
   * **out** : name of the output of this test rounds, if exists, the output of the user defined module will be cached for later use.
 If multiple sub-rounds are defined, those outputs will be concatenated as a single output.
 * **monitor** - defines the type of resource monitor and monitored objects, as well as the time interval for the monitoring.
-  * docker : a docker monitor is used to monitor specified docker containers.
-Name of the containers can be specified.
-Docker Remote API is used to retrieve remote container's status.
+  * docker : a docker monitor is used to monitor specified docker containers on local or remote hosts.
+Docker Remote API is used to retrieve remote container's stats.
 Reserved container name 'all' means all containers on the host will be watched.
+In above example, the monitor will retrieve the stats of two containers per second, one is a local container names 'peer0.org1.example.com' and another is a remote container names 'orderer.example.com' located on host '192.168.1.100', 2375 is the listening port of Docker on that host.
   * others : to be implemented.
 ### Master Process